-For married joint filers, the thresholds for FinCEN Form 114 are an aggregate value of $10,000 or more at any point during the year and the reporting threshold for Form 8938 is an aggregate value of $100,000 or more on the last day of the year or an aggregate value of $150,000 or more at any point during the calendar year.
+For married joint filers, the thresholds for FinCEN Form 114 are an aggregate value of $10,000 or more at any point during the year, and the reporting threshold for Form 8938 is either an aggregate value of:

 The FinCEN Form 114 is a standalone filing while the Form 8938 is filed with an individual’s tax return.
-Both forms are due by April 15, with the option to be extended until October 15.
+Both forms are due by April 15, with the option to extend until October 15.

 We’re Here to Help